finbourne/notifications-sdk-java/sdk/docs/NotificationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // NotificationsApi apiInstance = apiFactory.build(NotificationsApi.class);

         NotificationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(NotificationsApi.class);
         String scope = "scope_example"; // String | The scope that identifies a subscription
         String code = "code_example"; // String | The code that identifies a subscription
         String id = "id_example"; // String | The unique identifier of the notification
         UpdateNotificationRequest updateNotificationRequest = new UpdateNotificationRequest(); // UpdateNotificationRequest | The data to update a notification try {
+            // uncomment the below to set overrides at the request level
+            // Notification result = apiInstance.updateNotification(scope, code, id, updateNotificationRequest).execute(opts);

             Notification result = apiInstance.updateNotification(scope, code, id, updateNotificationRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {